syncfusion-content/winui-docs/winui/SegmentedControl/Getting-Started.md

 ### DisplayMemberPath

-You can set `DisplayMemberPath` which denotes the path to a value on the source object (SfSegmentedControl.ItemsSource) to serve as the visual representation of object.
+`DisplayMemberPath` denotes the path to a value on the source object (SfSegmentedControl.ItemsSource) to serve as the visual representation of object.
 The below code snippet will be used to bind the DataSource to the ComboBoxAdv.

 {% tabs %}
 {% highlight xaml %}